Microtia and atresia: When ears don't develop fully

 November 9 is National Microtia and Atresia Awareness Day, an observance created by Tumblin in the hopes of bringing public awareness to the rare congenital birth defect of the ear.

 Detecting hearing loss in babies and kids

-Children with hearing loss caused by ear deformities or other causes are best served through a team approach led by their pediatrician.
-Specialized pediatric audiologists have the needed equipment and education to evaluate hearing loss in babies and children.
+Children with hearing loss caused by ear abnormalities or other causes are best served through a team approach led by their pediatrician or ENT specialist.
+Pediatric audiologists have the equipment and education to evaluate hearing loss in babies and children.
 They will work with your pediatrician and medical specialists to implement the best treatment options so your little one has every social, educational and developmental advantage.